Learning a Group-Aware Policy for Robot Navigation: Background and Related Work

-Methodologically, modern machine learning techniques have fueled the advancement of human-aware robot navigation.
-In particular, Recurrent Neural Networks (RNNs) and Generative Adversarial Networks (GANs) have been shown to be able to accurately predict human motion for individuals (e.g.,~\cite{alahi2016social,gupta2018social}) and groups (e.g.,~\cite{bisagno2018group}).
-However, RNN and GAN based methods only predict human motion and do not generate navigation policies for mobile robots.
-Reinforcement learning approaches are increasingly used for learning navigation policies.
-For example, prior works have leveraged inverse reinforcement learning to imitate humans and realize socially appropriate movements (e.g.,~\cite{okal2016learning,doi:10.1177/0278364915619772}).
-Deep Reinforcement Learning (DRL) has also been used for robot navigation (e.g.,~\cite{tai2017virtual, chen2019relational}); in particular, attention-based DRL has been demonstrated to capture human-human and human-robot interactions in crowded environments~\cite{Chen2019CrowdRobotIC,chen2017decentralized}.
+Methodologically, modern machine learning techniques have fueled the advances of human-aware robot navigation.
+In particular, Recurrent Neural Networks (RNNs) and Generative Adversarial Networks (GANs) have been shown to be able to accurately predict human motion for individuals \cite{alahi2016social,gupta2018social} and groups \cite{bisagno2018group}.
+However, RNN and GAN based methods only predict human motion and do not generate navigation policies for robots.
+RL approaches are increasingly used for learning navigation policies.
+For example, prior works have leveraged inverse RL to imitate humans and realize socially appropriate movements \cite{okal2016learning,doi:10.1177/0278364915619772}.
+Deep Reinforcement Learning (DRL) has also been used for robot navigation \cite{tai2017virtual, chen2019relational}; in particular, attention-based DRL has been demonstrated to capture human-human and human-robot interactions in crowded environments~\cite{Chen2019CrowdRobotIC,chen2017decentralized}.

 Different from these prior works, we explicitly include group modeling, rather than a simple consideration of pairwise interactions between individuals in a crowd~\cite{chen2019relational}.

-In addition, our approach uses a more compact representation of group space by computing a polygon based on the convex hull of the pedestrians instead of the F-formation as in prior works ~\cite{yang:2019,Kendon1990}.
-Furthermore, our approach considers additional metrics when evaluating the navigation performance including group intersections as well as pedestrian and robot performance metrics.
-Finally, our work differs from the others by using violations of the group space as a reward term to learn socially appropriate movements around groups of pedestrians.
+In addition, our approach uses a more compact representation of group space by computing a polygon based on the convex hull of the pedestrians instead of the F-formation as in prior work \cite{yang:2019}.
+Moreover, our approach considers a range of metrics including social compliance and pedestrian and robot performance; our metrics expand on the common measures used in evaluating socially aware robot navigation \cite{gao2021evaluation}.
+Finally, our work uses violations of the group space as a reward term to learn socially appropriate movements around groups of pedestrians.